LehaZhigimont/Taxi/README.md

 ---
 ### My thoughts for this project

 Of course this project is subject to a very large upgrade.
-Now I am at the level of a young developer and devote more time to learning new technologies.
+Now I am at the level of a junior developer and devote more time to learning new technologies.
 But in the future I have plans to improve this project using newer technologies.

 ---
 Thanks!